pratikdhamal/Online-Voting-System-/README.md

 # Online-Voting-System-
-This project was a web-based voting system created in Python.
+This project is a GUI based voting system created in Python.
 The main purpose of this project is to vote for a secretary in each given collage.
 Additionally, the project uses socket programming, multithreading, and the SMTP protocol for mail transfers.

 **Introduction-**
 1. Here, the client and server create a connection, indicating that the TCP protocol is in use.
 For each new request, the Server should create a new thread.